 Interested in Going Solar?
 Contact Freedom Solar

 If you’re ready to seize the power of the sun, we’re here to help.
-Freedom Solar has decades of experience installing solar systems at homes and businesses.
-And we also offer a 25-year warranty covering performance, product and workmanship.
+Solar panel company Freedom Solar has decades of experience in setting up holistic power systems.
+We’re are also a trusted solar panel installer for homes and businesses that want to go solar.

 Give us a call at (800) 504-2337 or complete our contact form for a free consultation.